lizaodawn/IMMARKUS-wiki-clone/01-Overview.md

 ## AI-Powered Smart Selection Tool (Coming Soon)

-IMMARKUS integrates with AI-powered smart object selection modules for automatic shape detection, with manual refinement for added precision.
+IMMARKUS allows you to work with AI-powered smart object selection for automatic shape detection which you can manually refine and modify.
 Upcoming features will include irregular shape drawing, along with merge and subtract options!

 ![01-fig3](update-images/01_overview_fig3.png)
-**Figure 3.** Selecting a Human Figure with Smart Selection Tool in IMMARKUS
+**Figure 3.** Selecting a Human Figure with the Smart Selection Tool in IMMARKUS

 * Read more about [Smart Selection Tools](05-Annotating-Images#🛠️-smart-selection-tools)

 ## Relation Annotation

-IMMARKUS allows the definition of relationships between annotated entities, with the option to create directional or undirectional relations and set constraints on the source and target entities.
+With IMMARKUS you can add relationships between annotated entities.
+You have the option to create directional or undirectional relations and set constraints on the source and target entities.

 ![01-fig4](update-images/01_overview_fig4.png)
 **Figure 4.** Creating a Relation between Two Entities in IMMARKUS